 14. Arbitration.
 Any dispute relating to this Agreement shall be resolved by binding arbitration pursuant to the Commercial Arbitration Rules of the American Arbitration Association ("AAA") and all such proceedings shall be subject to the Federal Arbitration Act.
 Each Party shall select one arbitrator and the two arbitrators shall select a third arbitrator who has not previously been employed by either Party and does not have a direct or indirect interest in either Party or the subject matter of the arbitration.
 While the third arbitrator shall be neutral, the two party-appointed arbitrators are not required to be neutral, and it shall not be grounds for removal of either of the two party-appointed arbitrators or for vacating the arbitrators' award that either of such arbitrators has past or present relationships with the party that appointed such arbitrator.
-Only damages allowed pursuant to this Assignment may be awarded and the arbitrator shall have no authority to award treble, consequential, incidental, indirect, exemplary or punitive, lost profits or other business interruption damages of any type under any circumstances regardless of whether such damages may be available under Texas law.
+Only damages allowed pursuant to this Agreement may be awarded and the arbitrator shall have no authority to award treble, consequential, incidental, indirect, exemplary or punitive, lost profits or other business interruption damages of any type under any circumstances regardless of whether such damages may be available under Texas law.

 15. Binding Agreement and Assignments.
 Once executed by the Parties, this Agreement shall be binding upon and inure to the benefit of the Parties and their permitted successors and assigns.
-Except to the extent expressly allowed hereinafter, a Party may not sell, assign or otherwise transfer, in whole or in part, any interest in this Agreement without the prior written consent of the other Parties to this Agreement, which consent shall not be unreasonably withheld; provided that, a Party may sell, assign or transfer partially or wholly its interest in this Agreement to an affiliate without consent of the other Parties.
+Except to the extent expressly allowed hereinafter, a Party may not sell, assign or otherwise transfer, in whole or in part, any interest in this Agreement without the prior written consent of the other Parties to this Agreement, which consent shall not be unreasonably withheld conditioned or delayed; provided that, a Party may sell, assign or transfer partially or wholly its interest in this Agreement to an affiliate without consent of the other Parties.
+HPL's consent shall not be required for an assigment of this Agreement by RNP to Pinnacle Natural Gas Company.
+However, no assignment by RNP to Pinnacle Natural Gas Company shall be made before HPL is fully paid and reimbursed by RNP for construction of the HPL Facilities.
+Upon such assignment from RNP to Pinnacle Natural Gas Company, RNP shall be released from any further obligations, duties or liabilities under this Agreement provided RNP provides HPL notice of such assignment, and the assignee assumes all of RNP's obligations, duties and liabilities under this Agreement, provided that RNP shall be responsible for any liabilities caused or incurred by RNP prior to the effective date of the contemplated assignment from RNP to Pinnacle Natural Gas Company.
 Any sale, assignment or transfer in violation of the foregoing provisions shall be void.

 16. Force Majeure.
 In the event any Party is rendered unable, wholly or in part, by Force Majeure to carry out its obligations, other than payment, it is agreed that upon such Party's giving notice of such Force Majeure to the other party, the obligations of the Party giving such notice, to the extent affected by such event, shall be suspended from the inception and during the continuance of the Force Majeure.
 "Force Majeure" means an event not anticipated as of the date hereof, which is not within the reasonable control of the Party, or in the case of third party obligations or facilities, the third party, claiming suspension, and which by the exercise of due diligence such party, or third party, is unable to overcome or obtain or cause to be obtained a commercially reasonable substitute performance therefor.